-Operation Ocelot is a collective response to saving habitats in an area of Caribbean Guatemala that has already lost 80% of lowland forest – and the project needs you!
+Operation Ocelot is a collective response to saving habitats in an area of Brazil’s Atlantic Forest – a project that needs you!
 WLT and our Patron Steve Backshall have a mission, one that will have supporters like you measure your school, sports ground or any other area that is important to you.
-We’re then asking you to fundraise to protect the equivalent area of tropical forests in Guatemala.
+We’re then asking you to fundraise to protect the equivalent area of forest in Brazil.
 Collectively, the impact we could make through this project is phenomenal.

 How do I get involved with my young ones?

 Operation Ocelot works through a four-step process (more detail on each step below):

 - Raise money as a team to save the same space in Brazil

 What can I measure?

 This project is for everyone and the land you can measure is completely up to you.
 It could be your school, playground, clubhouse, sports ground, local park, garden or any other location you might be connected with – we accept any land of any acreage.

 To work out your target, WLT needs to know the width and length (in metres) – or the total square metre size – of the school grounds or any other area you are measuring.
 Getting your young ones to join you in the measurements could become a fun day outdoors, as well as an educational activity for them to understand the size of habitat they will be protecting in Brazil.
 Once you have the size figures, follow this link to share them with us through our Operation Ocelot calculator – it will then give you a target for the funds you need to raise for the saving of this area.

 What landscape will I be helping to save?